-1:19 "For I know that this shall turn to my salvation through your prayer, and the supply of the Spirit of Jesus Christ..."
+1:19 For I know that this shall turn to my salvation through your prayer, and the supply of the Spirit of Jesus Christ...-

 Paul is sure God will save and deliver him from their criticism and opposition.
 He is sure of God's help and deliverance because of two things:

 - 1. First, there was the prayer of those who supported him-both those in Rome and those around the world who were praying for him daily.
-Paul knew how the Philippians loved him and that he could depend on their intercession of prayer for him.
+Paul knew how the Philippians loved him, and that he could depend upon their intercession of prayer for him.
 Paul believed prayer made a difference. - 2.
 Second, the supply of the Holy Spirit would empower him to be delivered.
 There is no way the Roman officers could take the indwelling Holy Spirit from Paul.
 God's Spirit empowers us to do what we could not do in our own strength.
 Therefore, Paul knew the reasons and he knew he would be delivered. - a.
-The Holy Spirit was given to be our compassion (Jh.14:16) - b.
-The Holy Spirit was given to counsel us (Jh.14:26) - c.
-The Holy Spirit was given to give courage for witnessing no matter the circumstances (Jh.15:26-27) - d.
-The Holy Spirit was given to put conviction in ore lives and ministry (Jh.16:7-8) - e.
-The Holy Spirit was given to share the deep things of God with us (1 Corth.
-2:9-10) - f.
-The Holy Spirit was given to pray and intercede for us and to help us pray (Rom.8:26)

-- g.
-The Holy Spirit was given to bear his fruit in us (Gal.5:22-23) - h.
-The Holy Spirit was given to fill us and put a song of joy in our hearts despite circumstances (Eph.5:18-19) - .
-The Holy Spirit was given to give assurance that we are children and heirs of God (Rom.8:16-17)
+The Holy Spirit was given as a seal to all who believe in the Lord Jesus Christ (Eph.1:13). - b.
+The Holy Spirit was given to be our compassion (Jh.14:16). - c.
+The Holy Spirit was given to counsel us (Jh.14:26). - d.
+The Holy Spirit was given to give courage for witnessing no matter the circumstances (Jh.15:26-27). - e.
+The Holy Spirit was given to put conviction in our lives and ministry (Jh.16:7-8). - f.
+The Holy Spirit was given to share the deep things of God with us (1Corth.2:9-10). - g.
+The Holy Spirit was given to intercede for us while He helps us pray (Rom.8:26). - h.
+The Holy Spirit was given to bear His fruit in us (Gal.5:22-23). - i.
+The Holy Spirit was given to fill us and put a song of joy in our hearts despite circumstances (Eph.5:18-19). - j.
+The Holy Spirit was given to give assurance that we are children and heirs of God (Rom.8:16-17).

 Talking about obstacles!
-He was in prison facing a capital crime with his deliverance looking almost hopeless and death was staring him in the face.
-Paul believed God is so great that he can overrule any circumstances, however painful, to bring about good.
-If Paul had to go to be executed, he knew the Spirit would enable him to die in the same Spirit in which Jesus accepted the cross.
-If Paul was to suffer longer in prison and then be released, Paul knew the Spirit would sustain him and give him what he needed to say at his hearing.
+Paul was in prison facing a capital crime with his deliverance looking almost hopeless

+- Paul believed God is so great that He can overrule any circumstance, however painful, to bring about good. - If Paul had to be executed, he knew the Spirit would enable him to die in the same Spirit in which Jesus accepted the cross. - If Paul was to suffer longer in prison and then be released, he knew the Spirit would sustain him and give him what he needed to say at his hearing.